 The CANSLIM strategy results using the Stock Rover screener are impressive, beating the S&P 500 on all timescales from 5 days to 10 years; look at the screenshot below.

-You can see that the CANSLIM scan in Stock Rover has beaten the S&P 500 solidly over the past years.
+You can see that the CANSLIM scan in Stock Rover has beaten the S&P 500 solidly over the past five years.

 Here are the 5 Steps to implement the Stock Rover CANSLIM stock screening strategy.